Your Car May Soon Start Serving You Ads - Slashdot

 I was wondering if they were going to tie it into the GPS to make sure that you were actually at a traffic light or stop sign if you were stopped and not waiting to merge into traffic as you are going on/coming off the highway.
 Or stopped to let an emergency vehicle by or stopped for a school bus when the whole point is to have your attention looking out for pedestrians.

+There is a reason Google is one of the corporations throwing a fuck load of money at self-driving cars; namely a captive audience.

-GIANT MIDDLE FINGER (Score:3)
+GIANT MIDDLE FINGER (Score:5, Informative)

 Any car that comes with ads will not be purchased by me.